astral-sh/rye/docs/guide/config.md

 # This is the default build system that is used
 build-system = "hatchling"

+# This is the default version control system that is used
+vcs = "git"

 # This is the default license that is used
 license = "MIT"